 Speaking skills is the ability to talk at any time and in any situation.
 When it comes to speaking skills –part from who are you?
 What is your job?
 With whom do you speak?
 And…- you need to use your language, you need speaking skills.

-If you want to be sociable, have a good connection with your friends, transfer your means to others and try to make a good impression so that they enjoy talking with you, you have to know everything about speaking skills.
+If you want to be sociable, try to connect with your friends and family, transfer your means to others and try to make a good impression so that they enjoy talking with you, you have to know everything about speaking skills.
 First, you must improve your verbal power.
 You have to use public techniques and practices.
 You must know to whom you are talking and make them enjoy so that you can reach your goals the way you want.

 Be careful: if someone knows the skills to talk, it doesn’t mean he is a good speaker, lecturer or negotiator.
 If someone has good skills to talk, he has an excellent background to be a fantastic lecturer, negotiator or teacher!